manikantanallagatla/Hurdle-Game-App---Code-Fun-Do/README.md

-This code is edited using Visual studio 2013 and simulated Windows phone Emulator.
+This code is edited using Visual studio 2013 and simulated using Windows phone Emulator.